Connecticut DUI Lawyer

-Finally, there are various automobile insurance consequences that go hand-in-hand with a DUI / DWI arrest or conviction.
+Finally, there are various automobile insurance consequences that go hand-in-hand with a DUI arrest or conviction.
 Obviously, the suspension of your driver’s license is reported to the DMV and is flagged on your driving record.
-Insurance companies will frequently review these DMV driving history records when renewing policies, so if there’s an opportunity to get your driver’s license suspension overturned, then it is worth a phone call to a top Fairfield County DUI / DWI attorney.
+Insurance companies will frequently review these DMV driving history records when renewing policies, so if there’s an opportunity to get your driver’s license suspension overturned, then it is worth a phone call to a top Connecticut DUI attorney.

 Also, when there is an accident at a DUI/DWI arrest crime scene, investigators working for your insurance company and the insurance company of the other vehicles involved will call you within 24 to 48 hours to get a recorded statement.
 Their job is to find out what happened, determine whose at fault, and figure out if they should cover the property and personal injury damages.
 Remember any statement you make to them can be used against you in your criminal case, especially if it is recorded.
 However, if you refuse to provide your auto insurance carrier with any information, they could deny coverage altogether and you will be personally responsible for all the damages.
-Therefore, it is critical that you consult with any of the best Stamford DUI/DWI attorneys to advise you on how to balance (1) protecting yourself from making incriminating statements, with (2) cooperating with your carrier adequately enough to trigger coverage for any damages caused by the accident.
+Therefore, it is critical that you consult with a Connecticut DUI/DWI attorney to advise you on how to balance (1) protecting yourself from making incriminating statements, with (2) cooperating with your carrier adequately enough to trigger coverage for any damages caused by the accident.

-Contact a DWI / DUI Attorney at Mark Sherman Law Today
+Contact a DUI Attorney at Mark Sherman Law Today

-As you can see from the information above, Connecticut DUIs / DWIs are complicated and involve many considerations and tough decisions.
-Below are some additional links that we believe will help guide you through some of your questions and concerns; however, the best method for understanding your Connecticut DUI/DWI case is to consult a top Greenwich – Stamford DUI / DWI lawyer.
+As you can see from the information above, Connecticut DUIs are complicated and involve many considerations and tough decisions.
+Below are some additional links that we believe will help guide you through some of your questions and concerns; however, the best method for understanding your Connecticut DUI/DWI case is to consult a top lawyer.

-So if you have recently been arrested for a DUI / DWI in Stamford, Greenwich, Norwalk, New Canaan, Wilton, Westport, Fairfield, Darien, or Westchester County, call one of the skilled DUI / DWI trial attorneys at Mark Sherman Law today.
+So if you have recently been arrested for a DUI, call one of the skilled trial attorneys at Mark Sherman Law today.
 We are focused on one objective: results.
 Our “two-attorney” review process and reasonable rates distinguish us from our competition.
 We will aggressively work with you to resolve your case as quickly as possible.
-Call us today at (203) 358-4700.
+Call us today.

 For more details on how to apply, please visit our scholarship page.